petecoop/phantasma/readme.md

 #### .screenshot(path)
 Saves a screenshot of the current page to the specified `path`.
 Useful for debugging.
 Note the path must include the file extension.
 Supported formats include .png, .gif, .jpeg, and .pdf.

-#### .extractDomElement(selector,path)
+#### .screenshotDomElement(selector,path)
-Saves an specific DOM element as image to the specified `path`.Note the path must include the file extension.
+Saves an screenshot of an specific DOM element as image to the specified `path`.Note the path must include the file extension.
 Supported formats include .png, .gif, .jpeg, and .pdf.

 #### .title()
 Get the title of the current page, the result is passed to the resolved promise.